 We have incorporated permeable paving into our external civil engineering design at a number of our properties.

 Permeable paving is qualitatively different from traditional paving methods in that water is treated on-site before being discharged into both the natural groundwater table and storm water system.

 At Stor-Age we strive to make a sustainable difference.
-Recognising our role as a responsible member of the broader community, and in line with our Core Value of Relevance, we aim to improve our tenants’ and employees’ lives as well as the communities in which we opperate.
+Recognising our role as a responsible member of the broader community, and in line with our core value of Relevance, we aim to improve our tenants’ and employees’ lives, as well as the lives of people in the communities in which we operate.